Is it really possible to save a dying cactus?

 Cacti with brown scars have permanent damage.
-If your plant only has whitish discoloring, you can heal it by moving it into the shade.
+If your cactus only has whitish discoloring, you can revive the cactus by moving it into the shade.

 Cacti that aren't used to being in the sun have to be acclimated to it by providing full sun for a short time each day and then increasing exposure over a period of several weeks.
 Some species should never have full sun all day.

-You’ve just read 13 effective ways to save a dying cactus fast and easy.
+You’ve just read 13 effective ways to save a dying cactus or even a partly dead cactus fast and easy.

 Which ones resonate well with you?
 Have you used any other tactics that I’ve not mentioned in this article?